On a minimax principle in spectral gaps: Heinz inequality

 \section{Heinz inequality}

 In this appendix we discuss some consequences of the well-known Heinz inequality.
 These consequences or particular cases thereof are used at various spots of the main part of the paper, but they may also be of independent interest.
-Although probably folklore, in lack of a suitable reference they are nevertheless presented here in full detail.
+They are probably folklore, but in lack of a suitable reference they are nevertheless presented here in full detail.

 Throughout this appendix, we denote the norm associated with the inner product of a Hilbert space $\cH$ by $\norm{\,\cdot\,}_\cH$.

 The following variant of the Heinz inequality is taken from~\cite{Kre71}.